bogwonch/bogwonch.github.io/_posts/2016-03-28-hearthstone.markdown

 A hologram of *Paula Nancy Milstone Jennings* appears before you.
 She asks you how you're doing, she says that she reckons they should have got 13 towels by now...

-4 towels:  Small reward *Detol*.
+* 4 towels:  Medium reward *Lemon Pledge*
-7 towels:  Medium reward *Lemon Pledge*
+* 7 towels:  Small reward *Detol*.
-10 towels: Large reward *Mr. Muscle*
+* 10 towels: Large reward *Mr. Muscle*

 ITEM Detol:
-~   Cleans something up.
-Can make remove poison from any object.
+~   Detol protects and thats a fact.
+(Level 1 protection).
+Also kills 99% of all known germs instantly.

 ITEM Lemon Pledge:
 ~   Makes something super shiny and ultra-reflective.